Developing the Holton Professional

 Both deliberately evoke the feel and function of hands fitted to the military watches issued in the 1970s.

-The screw down crown is located at 4H to keep it out of the way and recessed deeply into the case to minimise the chance of it being caught or damaged.
-It’s triple sealed and remains waterproof to 200m even when unscrewed.
-Unusually every watch is subjected to 3 pressure tests including 10 mins in water at 200m so unlike other watch brands, when we state 200m on the dial it’s because the watch has actually surpassed that depth already and is fit for purpose.
+The screw down crown is located at 4H out of harms way and recessed deeply into the case to minimise the chance of it being caught or damaged.
+It’s triple sealed and remains waterproof well beyond 200m.
+Unusually every watch is subjected to 3 pressure tests including 10 mins in water at 200m/20ATM so unlike other watch brands, when we state 200m on the dial it’s because the watch has actually surpassed that depth already.

-The crystal is 2mm thick sapphire with a special anti reflective coating on the underside.
+The crystal is 2mm thick sapphire with multi-layer anti-eflective coating on the underside.
 Every crystal must withstand 3 x 17mm ball bearing drop tests from 500mm with no signs of damage.
 The crystal sits neatly just below the external bezel to prevent damage if dropped onto a flat surface such as tiled or stone flooring.

 Instead of the fixed bars used on early military watches, we use solid steel bars that thread directly into the case.
 These provide the same strength as the old-style fixed bars, but can be unscrewed with our bespoke pentalobe driver that locates positively into the ends of bars, enabling simple strap changes in the field.
 Soft rubber, tough webbing, functional steel bracelets and smart leather deployant straps all create their own unique style – be it battle ready or dressed to impress.